TritonDataCenter/rfd/rfd/0035/README.md

 Another suggestion for future work was that we have an additional flag which indicates that we want something to be a "realtime trace" and that data to be sent to some external system in realtime.

+If after a future RFD, data is going in realtime to an external system, it will be possible for the client to use the request-id they're returned in order to lookup this data in that external system soon after the request has completed.

 ## Open Questions